awithy/Busybody/README.md

 Features:

 - Periodically ping test any number of hosts
-- Ping test configurable with number of pings, number of failures, and timeout period
+- Ping test configurable by number of pings, number of failures, and timeout period
 - JSON based configuration
 - E-mail alerts
 - Run as console app or install as Windows service